feilchenfeldt/Evolutionary_Genomics_Tutorial/PopulationGenomicsTelmatherina.md

 ### The dataset

-The dataset is a variant call format (VCF) file containing biallelic single nucleotide polymorphisms (SNPs) of 38 samples of different Telmatherina species and of an outgroup, called *Marosatherina ladigesi*.
+The dataset are variant call format (VCF) file containing biallelic single nucleotide polymorphisms (SNPs) of 38 samples of different Telmatherina species and of an outgroup, called *Marosatherina ladigesi*.

+Each file only contains a subset (=small part) of a chromosome to make computation quicker.

+#### The metadata

 You can find a table with metadata, like sample ids, species names, etc.,
 here: